If you have a question or issue about Brexit which is not addressed below, please email firstname.lastname@example.org or call 01 604 1599.

 In July 2018 the European Commission published a Communication on preparing for the UK's withdrawal from the EU.
 This Communication called on Member States, private actors, business operators, professionals and citizens to prepare and take necessary action.

 In December 2018, the European Commission began implementing its “no-deal” action plan in which it announced a number of legislative proposals aimed at ensuring basic road, air and cross-border rail connectivity.
+In its communication of 4 September 2019, the Commission indicated its intention to extend these Regulations in line with the potential deferment of Brexit until 31 October.

 The European Commission has also published over 60 sector-specific Preparedness Notices covering a wide range of areas, including road transport, aviation safety, maritime transport, aviation and maritime security, rail transport, and seafarer qualifications.
 The department would urge stakeholders to familiarise themselves with the material contained in these notices.